cdrplus/cdrplus-specs/specs/cdrplus-infosec-baseline.md

 Additionally, the authorisation server SHOULD support discovery, as defined in [@!RFC8414].

-In addition, the authorisation server
+In addition, the authorisation server:

 1. **MUST** support the `require_pushed_authorization_requests` parameter as described in [@!RFC9126] at the OpenID Connect Discovery 1.0 [@!OIDC-Discovery] endpoint
 2. **MUST** support the `require_pushed_authorization_requests` parameter as described in [@!RFC9126] at the [@!RFC8414] endpoint
 3. **SHOULD** advertise the `require_pushed_authorization_requests` as `true`